Silver investing now and in the coming years

 One factor which has put off so many investors from physical silver is the addition of VAT.
 While gold is VAT exempt, 20% is added to silver coins and bars.
 But at Physical Gold, we’ve exploited a tax loophole, to legitimately offer you silver coins and bars VAT-free, delivered to your door.
 This has torn down the barrier to silver investment over the past few years.
 And by sticking to Silver Britannia coins, any profit you make is also free from Capital Gains Tax!

-Invest in silver coins and bars with Physical Gold Ltd
+Silver investing in 2019 with Physical Gold Ltd

 So there you have it.
 2019 and beyond are set to be exciting years for silver investing.
 Courage may be needed to enter a market which has fallen in value, but history will tell you, that’s the exact time to stack your claim.